The Make It Safe Project Writing Scholarship

 + I know someone who wants to submit who is incarcerated or otherwise unable to access internet.
 How can they submit?

 If the author is unable to submit their work through our website, we will allow a third party to submit a piece on their behalf with the author’s permission.
 Fill out the form online with the author’s name and information, including their mailing address.

 + How does the judging process work?
 Is the judging blind?

 Our judges do not have access to any of your information, and will therefore judge your work solely on the work.
 After judges recommend pieces for the anthology, The Make It Safe Project staff approves the submissions.
 Staff members do have access to your information.

 + If I win, what can I use the money for?

 Because we acknowledge queer and trans teens face a multitude of financial issues, we decided not to restrict how you use the money.
 It can be used for tuition, food, housing, medical care, bail, legal fees, or anything else.
-Winning authors will receive the money directly via check.
+Winning authors will receive the money directly via PayPal or check.